 Returns true

-if there is a token with ID id
+if there is a entity with type type

 Usage: